Natural Solutions for Depression & Major Depressive Disorder

 There are hundreds of causes of depression, including but not limited to trauma (post-traumatic stress disorder, micro-trauma), genetics, sleep dysfunction, as well as other biological, environmental, and psychological factors.

 How do you treat depression?
-Natural Treatments for Depression
+Natural Solutions for Depression

 There are many ways to treat depression, and it is absolutely essential to find a treatment that works for you.
 While The standard of care is psychiatric medications and psychotherapy, there are many additional effective treatments from counseling to botanical medicine, homeopathy, and other forms of integrative medicine for depression.

-Dr. Cain’s Top Depression Solutions: Integrative treatments for depression
+Dr. Cain’s Top Depression Solutions: Integrative solutions for depression

 6 Habits for a Healthy Lifestyle: